celery/celery/docs/userguide/tasks.rst

     Default time in seconds before a retry of the task should be executed.
 Can be either :class:`int` or :class:`float`.
-    Default is a 3 minute delay.
+    Default is a three minute delay.

 .. attribute:: Task.rate_limit